eriktuck/ei-dev/docs/git/initializing-git.md

 Navigate to your [Github.com](#https://github.com) page and login.
 Click the green Create New Repository button.
 Name it with the same name you used in step 1 for the project directory.
 Provide a description.
 The repository will be public.
 DO NOT create a README or .gitignore file.

 After you click 'Ok', Github will provide instructions for importing your project files into the repository.
-Use HTTP or SSH if you have it set up.
 Copy the url provided to your clipboard.
 You'll use two commands in GitBash to accomplish this:

 ```bash
 git remote add origin <url>